ssk090/better-rag/README.md

 - Switch to "Link" input type
 - Enter website URLs
 - Press Enter to add each link
-- Links are processed automatically
+- Links are processed automatically with HTML to text conversion

 #### **YouTube Videos**

 - Switch to "YouTube" input type
 - Paste YouTube video URLs
-- Press Enter to add videos
+- Press Enter to extract transcripts
-- Video content is processed for Q&A
+- Video content is automatically processed for Q&A
+- View video metadata including duration, language, and upload date

 #### **Text Input**